chriscohnen/docker-tibco-emsce/README.md

 ```
 docker exec -it tibems /opt/tibco/ems/8.5/bin/tibemsadmin
 ```
-## container for TIBCO Enterprise Message Service Enterprise Edition
+## additional infos and room for improvements
-If you already have a TIBCO EMS Enterprise Editionlicense/software, there is a tibemscreateimage script provided by TIBCO for creating a docker container.
+- If you already have a TIBCO EMS Enterprise Editionlicense/software, there is a tibemscreateimage script provided by TIBCO for creating a docker container.
+- This image is not optimized for size, a centos base image was used
+- all TIBCO EMS rpm are installed, you might want to leave out some